osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 Additional configuration is needed to make StashCache production-ready.

-1. Add environment variables to set the name of the cache and the directory of the persistant cache.
+1. Add environment variables to set the name of the cache and the directory of the persistent cache.
 It is important to remember that the directory set in the environment variable points to the directory **inside** the container.
 It is later mapped to a host directory with the `--volume` option.

 An example final `docker run` command:
 ```console